Roger Powell (scientist)

-Roger Powell FRS, (born 14 June 1949) is a British-born Australian based educator and academic.
-He is Emeritus professor in the School of Earth Sciences at the University of Melbourne.
+Roger Powell FRS, (born 14 June 1949) is a British-born Australia-based educator and academic.
+He is Emeritus professor in the School of Geography, Earth and Atmospheric Sciences at the University of Melbourne.

 Education

 Powell was educated at Durham University where he was awarded a Bachelor of Science degree in 1970.
 He went on to study at the University of Oxford where he was awarded a Doctor of Philosophy degree in 1973 for research on mineral equilibria in the schist rock near Fort William, Scotland supervised by Stephen W. Richardson.